Baseprite

 Now it’s time to open Baseprite!
 File > Scripts > Baseprite

-Let us take a moment to appreciate all the different buttons!
+Let us take a moment to appreciate all the different buttons & inputs!

-Refresh Layers – Push this button whenever you add a new layer!
-It will refresh the layer dropdown menu.
+Refresh Layers List – Click this whenever you add new layers, to refresh the layer menu.

 (Click on a swatch to adjust the hex code manually.
 Right Click + Hold to bring up the eyedropper tool!)